All Episodes

 Yeah, that's the point.

-And I am so not a reasonable.
+And I am so not a Republican.

-You know, you are very if you are, if if if you are a seminar caller, you are very clever.
+You know, you are very, if you are, if, if, if you are a seminar caller, you are very clever.

-I'm so I'm just a mom.
+I'm so, I'm just a mom.

-You know I I've I've never been a liberal.
+You know, I've never been a liberal.

 I am so not liberal.